 Fix 4: Check the Preferences of your Adobe Account

-In case your Adobe account is not working or accessible anymore, then you might encounter issues (like you cannot save PDF after editing).
+In case your Adobe account is not working or accessible anymore, then you might encounter issues (like you cannot save PDF file after editing).
 Therefore, you can just launch Adobe Acrobat Reader, and can go to its Menu > Edit > Preferences to check your account settings.

 Here, you can go to the Adobe Online Services feature from the sidebar to check the added account.
 You can log out and log back in to your account to reset it, remove it, or can click on the “Manage Account” button to troubleshoot any issue.